 This method works best if your dog already understands simple commands like “Come” and “Sit.”
 But it is still possible to use even if they do not.
 Just be prepared for the learning process to take more time.

-Extra Leash Training a Dog Tips
+Extra Leash Training Tips For Dogs

 No matter which technique for how to train a dog on a leash you are using, there are a few basic guidelines that you can follow to make sure that training sessions will run as smoothly as possible and be more effective.